OpenSourceNet/Qorka/README.md

 What's more?
 --------------
-This way you can create n number of fucntions and define n number of operations to create a language that does more than just saying "hello".
+This way you can create n number of functions and define n number of operations to create a language that does more than just saying "hello".
 Check this out, my language also incorporates math functions, commenting facility, and much much more.
 Check this out, here is my new set of code lines.

 ![alt tag](http://1.bp.blogspot.com/-uLZfvSPNTgY/VZwSu9u22oI/AAAAAAAAB_s/CPVCUjX39e0/s1600/5.png)